loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 ## Remote Control Overview

-You must configure *LoopFollow* and, in some cases, the *Nightscout* URL, to use remote commands, which requires credentials for the [Apple Push Notification System (APNS)](#apple-push-notifications-system-apns).
+In the near future, all *LoopFollow* remote commands will be sent directly using the [Apple Push Notification System (APNS)](#apple-push-notifications-system-apns).

 !!! abstract "Remote Control Updates in Development"
     The instructions in this section are subject to updates as changes are made to the *Trio* app and the *LoopFollow* app.

-    * With *LoopFollow* 3.1.0 and earlier:
+    * With *LoopFollow* 3.1 and earlier:
         * If you are using *Trio* 0.2.x, remote commands are routed via *Nightscout*
         * If you are using *Loop* 3.x or newer, remote commands are routed via *Nightscout*
             * Only Overrides can be sent from *LoopFollow* 3.1 and only if *Nightscout* site has the APNS keys embedded